 Fifty Shades of Grey Gardens

 BY DAVID EHRENSTEIN | It all began as a news item that were it not for the parties involved would have merited little attention In the fall of 1971, the township of Georgica Pond, in Long Island’s East Hampton, became alarmed at the decrepit state of a summer home that appeared to be abandoned but was in fact occupied by a pair of reclusive woman: Edith Ewing Bouvier Beale and her daughter Edith Bouvier Beale.
-As the township discovered after a series of what the women called “raids” the place was infested with fleas and overrun with stray cats and families of raccoons — who had destroyed large portions of the roof and siding.
+As the township discovered after a series of what the women called “raids,” the place was infested with fleas and overrun with stray cats and families of raccoons — who had destroyed large portions of the roof and siding.
 There was no running water or electricity, and overflowing garbage bags scattered about added to the overall ambiance of decay.
 What made this state of decrepitude even more outrageous was the fact that the Beales, who had lived there in isolation and increasing squalor for decades with limited funds, were the aunt and first cousin of none other than Jacqueline Bouvier Kennedy Onassis.

 When Jackie O and her sister Lee Radziwill learned of this situation, they set about remedying it as best they could.
 The garbage was disposed of, the house was repainted, rewired, and tidied up and the Georgica Pond authorities placated.
 The story had, however, by that time attracted the attention of cinema vérité filmmakers Albert and David Maysles, whose illustrious career already included “What’s Happening: The Beatles in the U.S.A.”
-(1964), “Salesman” (1968) and, “Gimme Shelter” (1970).
+(1964), “Salesman” (1968), and “Gimme Shelter” (1970).
 “Grey Gardens” (1975) instantly became their most famous work.

 While the Beales had retreated from the world like Miss Havisham in Dickens’ “Great Expectations,” through the Maysles they rushed to embrace it as never before.
-Speaking directly to the camera Big Edie (the mother) and Little Edie (the daughter) quickly ascended to the hallowed plateau of such voluble “reality’ stars as Jason Holliday (Shirley Clarke’s “Portrait of Jason”), Ondine (Andy Warhol’s “The Chelsea Girls”) and Lance Loud (the PBS series “An American Family”).
+Speaking directly to the camera Big Edie (the mother) and Little Edie (the daughter) quickly ascended to the hallowed plateau of such voluble “reality” stars as Jason Holliday (Shirley Clarke’s “Portrait of Jason”), Ondine (Andy Warhol’s “The Chelsea Girls”), and Lance Loud (the PBS series “An American Family”).

 Big and Little Edie’s world just before the Maysles brothers arrived